 In this phase, the agents move together in one direction as a uniformly-spaced group travelling with a fixed velocity.
-Since the agents know nothing yet about the location of targets, a random search is chosen here.
-Specifically, we use a Lévy flight, which is optimally efficient under random search conditions (Viswanathan et al., 1999), and is the same movement that some birds employ while flocking and searching for food (Travis, 2007).
-To accomplish this type of search, we simply command the swarm to turn by a random angle after flocking for some random amount of time.
-For a Lévy flight, the time interval Δt between two turns follows the heavy-tailed distribution where μ is a number satisfying $1 < \mu < 3$.
+Since the agents know nothing about the location of targets, a random search is chosen here.
+Specifically, we use a Lévy flight, which is optimally efficient under random search conditions (Viswanathan et al., 1999), and is the same movement that some birds employ (Travis, 2007).
+To accomplish this type of search, we simply command the swarm to turn by some random angle after flocking for some random amount of time.
+For a Lévy flight, the time interval Δt between two turns follows the heavy-tailed distribution where μ is a number satisfying $1 < \mu \le 3$.
 The value of μ should be chosen optimally according to the scenario in question, as in (Viswanathan et al., 1999).
 For destructive searching (where targets, once located, are no longer considered valid targets), μ should be as close to 1 as possible.
-For non-destructive searching (i.e. located targets remain as valid future targets), the optimal $\mu \sim 2 - 1/[\ln(\lambda/r_s)]^2$, where λ is the mean distance between targets and r_s is the sensing radius.
+For non-destructive searching (where located targets remain as valid future targets), the optimal $\mu \sim 2 - 1/[\ln(\lambda/r_s)]^2$, where λ is the mean distance between targets and r_s is the sensing radius.

-$$P(\Delta t) \sim \Delta t^{-\mu}$$ , (13)
+$$P(\Delta t) \sim \Delta t^{-\mu} , \qquad (13)$$